taixingbi/coding-test/machine-learning.md

 L1 is more binary/sparse, with many variables either being assigned a **1 or 0** in weighting.
 L1 corresponds to setting a **Laplacean** prior on the terms, L2 regularization tends to spread error among all the terms, while L2 corresponds to a **Gaussian** prior.

+#### 6. What’s the difference between probability and likelihood?
+Probability is used to finding the **chance of occurrence** of a particular situation, Likelihood is used to generally **maximizing the chances of a particular situation**